aiven/aiven-docs/docs/products/postgresql/howto/connect-datagrip.md

 ## Get JDBC URI from Aiven Console

-1. Log in to [Aiven Console](https://console.aiven.io/) and navigate to your organization > project > Aiven for PostgreSQL service.
+1. Log in to [Aiven Console](https://console.aiven.io/) and go to your organization > project > Aiven for PostgreSQL service.
 1. On the service **Overview** page, select **Quick connect**.
 1. In the **Connect** window